 Ladies and gentlemen, that is the vending machine cookie of blonde chocolates, when you should really be trying the metaphorical gooey-chocolate-chip-cookie-from-that-fancy-bakery-on-the-corner version.
 The Hershey's version is even worse, as it doesn't contain a single cacao product at all; it's basically vegetable oil with white sugar.
 Ew.

-Below are some links for where to buy real blonde chocolate online, though as always, I encourage you to look for a local craft chocolate shop that may produce it near you.
+Below are some links for where to buy real caramelized white chocolate online, though as always, I encourage you to look for a local craft chocolate shop that may produce it near you, such as Fruition Chocolate in New York or Dormouse Chocolate in Dorchester, UK.

 If you use anything else, you might as well just throw in the towel and reach for a Dove bar or Hershey's "Gold."
 If you're located in the US, I recommend checking out Bar & Cocoa, but if you're international, check out this guide to find a craft chocolate retail shop in your country.
 Once you've gotten your hands on some nice white chocolate, the next most important ingredient is patience.